FrancoisChastel/h/report.md

 ### DYI

-Show a patch that show the instrumented code in main (or the unit test setup), and the ten methods where branch coverage is measured.
+Show a patch that show the instrumented code in main (or the unit test setup), and the 8 methods where branch coverage is measured.

 Eight Functions: